Sequential simulation-based inference for extreme mass ratio inspirals: Results

 \subsection{Comparisons}

-We now compare our results with those achievable with traditional likelihood-based methods in order to understand how simulation-based inference strategies could be useful in both the EMRI search and parameter-estimation space.
+We now compare our results with those achievable with traditional likelihood-based methods in order to understand how simulation-based inference strategies could be useful in both the EMRI search and parameter-estimation space, noting that the pipeline attempts to do both sequentially.

 Firstly, we comment on the fact that the TMNRE proposal distributions are broader than some of the posteriors obtained with MCMC methods in the EMRI literature, see e.g. Refs.~\cite{fastfourier,Gupta_2022,liang2024}.
 Very narrow posteriors, with relative half-widths of $10^{-3}-10^{-2}\%$ on the intrinsic parameters $\{m_1, m_2, p_0,e_0\}$ \cite{liang2024}, are achievable in reasonable computing time with MCMC methods if either narrow priors around the true values are used or the chains are initialised close to the true value.
-This allows the the region of high posterior density to be identified immediately and avoids the complicated multi-modal distribution that must otherwise be explored.
+This allows the region of high posterior density to be identified immediately and avoids the complicated multi-modal distribution that must otherwise be explored.
 In this work, since we have used wide priors and a sequential truncation method that only bounds from the upper and lower limit of the prior, the extreme multi-modality ubiquitous with EMRI systems is one aspect of the problem which could be impacting the precision we can achieve.
 This is because the parameter space where there is zero weight in the proposal distribution in between two large peaks is not removed at the truncation step.
 We leave to future work a full investigation of a more sophisticated truncation method that would combat this multi-modality, as well as data-compression strategies that could better capture degeneracies between parameters and allow for the analysis of longer duration signals that exhibit more orbits.
 Improvements in these directions will help to achieve narrower proposal distributions that get closer to the true posteriors.

 Note, however, that assuming wide priors as done here brings us significantly closer to a real data-analysis scenario compared to previous EMRI studies.
 We demonstrate the success of this pipeline for narrowing down the prior volume drastically and its possible use as part of a search strategy, as well as its performance with respect to an MCMC that is not initiated with narrow priors and/or close to the true injected values.